RedisLabs/redislabs-docs/content/rs/_index.md

 alwaysopen: false
 categories: ["RS"]
 ---
-This documentation covers both Redis Enterprise Software 4.5 and 5.0.
-Anything that is not explicitly marked for 5.0 applies to the 4.5 release as well.<!--more-->

 ## What is Redis Enterprise Software?

 Redis Enterprise Software (RS) is based on the proven technology behind the [Redis Enterprise offering](https://redislabs.com/why-redis/redis-enterprise/), which is used by thousands of customers.
-RS extends and provides advanced, enterprise-critical features to Redis.
+RS extends and provides advanced, enterprise-critical features to Redis.<!--more-->

 You can install RS in your environment of choice, whether for an on-premises data-center, Docker, or your preferred cloud platform.
 You have full control of your data, clusters, databases, and configuration.